 For most people who want to become clients, it means we will talk to you about your case over the phone.
 We will not charge you to examine the merits of your case.
 Most lawyers do charge an attorney fee to review your case.
 We do not.

 Please understand, however, that giving you a free review of your case is not the same thing as becoming your attorney.
 We examine your case based upon the facts you give us.
 Sometimes, we will request that you send us medical records or a copy of your SSA paperwork.
 We do this so we can understand the details of your case.
 Even if we ask for more information, it does not mean we accept you case.
 We don’t accept all cases.

 You will know if you hire our legal team because we will send you our contract and other SSA paperwork.
 This paperwork must be returned to us immediately.
 If you do not sign and send the paperwork back, then we are not your law firm.
 We will send you a stamped envelope to send the paperwork back to us.
-Or, we will accept some signed paperwork electronically.

 WHY YOU SHOULD RETURN YOUR PAPERWORK AS SOON AS POSSIBLE